natezimm/brick-breaker-resume/README.md

 ## Testing & Quality

-- Continuous Integration runs the full test suite and enforces coverage thresholds before deployment.
-- Deployments are blocked automatically if coverage requirements are not met.
+- GitHub Actions runs tests + coverage on every push to `main` and blocks deployment if thresholds are not met.

 **Coverage thresholds:**
 - Lines ≥ 90%